tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 ### 15. Instructor Do: Support Vector Machines (10 min)

-Students receive a demonstration and lecture on how to use the support vector machine algorithm.
-The goal of this activity is to illustrate to students the different approaches that can be taken to come up with the same classification engine.
+For this activity, students will receive a demonstration and lecture on how to use the support vector machine algorithm.
+The goal here is to illustrate the different approaches that can be taken to come up with the same classification engine.

 **Files:** [support_vector_machine.ipynb](Activities/06-Ins_SVM/Solved/support_vector_machine.ipynb)

-Open the slideshow to the SVM section, and highlight the following:
+Open the slideshow, navigate to the SVM section, and highlight the following:

-* In the previous activity, a Logistic Regression model was used to classify loan eligibility.
-Logistic Regression is just one model that can be used to classify data points.
-Another algorithm that can be used is **support vector machines (SVM)**.
+* In the previous activity, a logistic regression model was used to classify loan eligibility.
+Logistic regression is just one model that can be used to classify data points.
+Another algorithm that can be used is support vector machines (SVM).

-* Define **SVM** as a **supervised learning** model that can be used for classification and regression analysis.
-Explain that SVM separates classes of data points into multidimensional space.
-The space is segmented by a line or plane that groups data points into their respective classes.
+* Define SVM as a supervised learning model that can be used for classification and regression analysis.
+Explain that SVM separates classes of data points into multidimensional space, which is segmented by a line or plane that groups data points into their respective classes.

   ![svm.png](Images/svm.png)

-* Unlike **Logistic Regression**, **SVM** can employ both a linear and non-linear approach when predicting outcomes. **SVM** focuses on dimensionality.
+* Unlike logistic regression, SVM can employ both a linear and non-linear approach when predicting outcomes.
+SVM focuses on dimensionality.

   * The number of dimensions needed for the model is dependent on the number of features in the data set.
 Each feature is a dimension.

-* Explain that the **SVM** learning algorithm operates by plotting data points with dimensions.
+* Explain that the SVM learning algorithm operates by plotting data points with dimensions.
 Once all data points are plotted, a **hyperplane** is created.

-* Define a **hyperplane** as a dimensional vector used to separate data points into different classes.
+* Define a hyperplane as a dimensional vector used to separate data points into different classes.

-  * A **hyperplane** is a line that delineates data points into their corresponding classes.
+  * A hyperplane is a line that delineates data points into their corresponding classes.
 All items to the left of the line belong to class A. Items to the right belong to class B.

-  * The goal with hyperplanes is to get the margin of the **hyperplane** equidistance to the data points for all classes.
+  * The goal with hyperplanes is to get the margin of the hyperplane equidistance to the data points for all classes.
 This distance is considered the **margin of separation**.

     * Explain to students that the margin is considered optimal when the distance from the hyperplane and the support vectors are equidistant.